lia-07/advent-of-code-typescript-starter/README.md

 ### Test solution

 In order to test your solution, you must input the test data and test answer in `part-1.test.ts`/`part-1.test.ts` where specified.
 Assuming you are in the corresponding directory for a challenge (i.e. 2023/day-01), you can run `bun test` to run the test(s).
 To run the test for one specific challenge, simply run
 `bun test part-1` or `bun test part-2`.
 You can also use the shorthand of `bun test 1` and `bun test 2`.

 ### Complete challenge

-Again, making sure you are in the corresponding directory for a challenge, simply run either `bun solve part-1` or `bun solve part-2` to output the return value of either one of your solutions when provided with the input (sourced from `input.text`).
-You can also use the shorthand of `bun solve 1` and `bun solve 2`.
+Again, making sure you are in the corresponding directory for a challenge, simply run either `bun solve-1` or `bun solve-2` to output the return value of either one of your solutions when provided with the input (sourced from `in.txt`).
+You can also use the shorthand of `bun 1` and `bun 2`.